 The deficiencies observed during the project shook trust in licence holders to the extent that, in 2016, licences to serve alcohol were withdrawn permanently from 29 and temporarily from 39 companies, for example.
 Permanent withdrawal of licences for the serving and retail sale of alcohol is due to failure to meet the reliability and financial preconditions required by the Alcohol Act.
 This refers to substantial or persistent failure to pay taxes and other fees required under public law, as well as serious shortcomings (such as the concealment of income) observed, during alcohol and tax audits, in meeting the reliability and financial preconditions.
 Temporary licence withdrawals have a much wider range of reasons.
 These tend to concern the finances or alcohol practices of the licence holder, such as serving underage or clearly intoxicated customers.

 The new Act on transport services (Act 320 of 2017, only available in Finnish) relaxes regulation considerably and reduces the administrative workload of road transport operators while also creating equal operating conditions for current and new businesses on the market.
-The Finnish Transport Safety Agency takes over the responsibility for processing transport licence applications, issuing licences and supervising licence holders from regional Centres for Economic Development, Transport and the Environment.
+The Finnish Transport and Communications Agency takes over the responsibility for processing transport licence applications, issuing licences and supervising licence holders from regional Centres for Economic Development, Transport and the Environment.

 The Act on transport services enters into force on 1 July 2018.
 It repeals the Taxi Transport Act, the Act on the Professional Competence of Taxi Drivers, the Public Transport Act and the Act on Transport of Goods on the Road.
 The reform also introduces changes to many other acts governing road transport.